 For many people, commissioners are the first point of contact with the District Court of Maryland.
 Commissioners are judicial officers, appointed by the Chief Judge of the District Court of Maryland.
 There are more than 279 District Court commissioners around the state, available 24 hours a day, 365 days a year.

-Commissioners have two primary responsibilities:
+Commissioners have three primary responsibilities:

 • Reviewing Applications for Statement of Charges to determine whether probable cause exists to issue charging documents;